 Campbell's Inc. clearly gave less than a lukewarm, runny shit about what went between the covers as long as there was something there besides clip art.
 Now you market this shit to newlywed girls with little to no clue, and put it on the table in front of a public who all smoked like fiends anyway, who's going to know any different, right?

 Campbell's is responsible for popularizing such staples of the mid-century table as:

 Green bean casserole, from the kitchen of someone who likes food, is really delicious and something to look forward to.
-This one will give you something that looks and smells like the aftermath of a nuclear incident nearby a tiny alien logging operation, the crispy, spidery remains of the workers floating atop a slippery grey mill-pond filled with partially submerged green logs.
+This one will give you something that looks and smells like the aftermath of a nuclear incident nearby a tiny alien logging operation.

 I don't remember anybody ever making this with Cream of Chicken soup, probably because that would have been marginally tasty.
 No, they always made it with gross-ass Cream of Mushroom because vegetables are supposed to be obligatory and disgusting, not delicious.

 The Campbell's version of stuffed peppers was something I used to dread... a slimy, wrinkled, parboiled punishment on a plate.
 You stuck a fork in them and they burst, and this liquid that tasted like over-boiled green beans ran out and filled up your dish as the pepper deflated and laid there like a gross saggy wrinkled Jolly Green Giant scrotum.

 Here's the cookbook picture: